CSV COMMUNITY

 Supporting Local

 We wanted to do something a little bit different in our Paws & People plan, and give back to the local community.
 Each quarter, we will choose 3 local charities/ community groups. £1 from each monthly Paws & People subscription will be donated to these causes.
-Clients can ‘vote’ with a token for their preferred recipient when visiting the surgery, and at the end of the quarter we will divide the funds accordingly.

 Our three charities/ community groups this year are: